 Make sure to check out our in-depth feature about the height of Maiden’s classic era in 1984-85!
 What Maiden achieved in the mid-80s is still the stuff of legend for up-and-coming bands, and it’s the shadow that Maiden themselves stood in as they set out to forge their path in the late 1980s.

 Everyone even remotely interested in metal music was waiting for what the biggest metal band of the 1980s would come up with next, and it’s been much-publicized that singer Bruce Dickinson had envisioned a drastic departure in style that the rest of the band and producer Martin Birch nixed.
-What we get instead is Somewhere In Time, a classic Maiden-sounding album without any massive stylistic shift, but not without some new and surprising elements.
+What we got instead was Somewhere In Time, a classic Maiden-sounding album, without any massive stylistic shift but not without some new and surprising elements.

 The biggest change is immediately apparent: Synthesizers!
 Dickinson famously stated a couple of years earlier that you «can’t play heavy metal with synthesizers», but that is exactly what his own band does when they launch into Caught Somewhere In Time.
 The track is lengthy, among Maiden openers possibly most comparable to Where Eagles Dare on Piece Of Mind (1983), and relying heavily on guitarists Adrian Smith and Dave Murray to weave soundscapes around the simplistic chord patterns.

 To a large extent, this is Adrian Smith’s album, with both his playing and his writing taking center stage like never before, exemplified by the excellent and uplifting first single Wasted Years: